klymenkoserhii/localstack-wisetack-samples/README.md

 ### 2. API Gateway Lambda Integration Discrepancies.

-The two possible API Gateway integrations for lambda are 'Lambda-Proxy' and 'Lambda'.
+The two possible API Gateway integrations for lambda are 'Lambda-Proxy' (AWS-PROXY integration type) and 'Lambda' (AWS integration type).

+You can find more information about integration types [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-integration-types.html).

-In this sample 'Lambda' custom integration used.
+In this sample non-proxy 'Lambda' custom integration used.
 This type of the integration offers more control over transmission data.
 The request can be modified before it is sent to lambda and the response can be modified after it is sent from lambda.
 This can be done by mapping templates which transforms the payload, as per the user customisations.
 API Gateway uses Velocity